lucasvianav/nvim/README.md

     * e.g.: `:7,17Commentary` will toggle comment for lines 7 through 17
     * e.g.: `g/TODO/Commentary` witll toggle comment for all lines contaning the word "TODO"

 To add support to a filetype, you have yo adjust `commentstring`.
-For example, the command below will set the `commentstring` to `.apache` files to `#`.
+For example, the command below will set the `commentstring` for `.apache` files to `#`.
 ```
 autocmd FileType apache setlocal commentstring=#\ %s
 ```